FlowFX/flowfx.de/posts/looking-for-work-am-a-django-developer-can-do-a-lot.md

 My favorite part of the Lexa app is how we use [Jinja2](http://jinja.pocoo.org/) templates and [LaTeX](https://en.wikipedia.org/wiki/LaTeX) to dynamically generate the contract PDFs.
 I've wanted to do this for a long time, ever since a friend and I got the idea for [Unkenmathe](https://github.com/FlowFX/unkenmathe.de).

 The frontend is ... subject to future improvements.
 I don't feel comfortable writing CSS because it is so much trial and error for me.
 For a little bit of dynamic behavior, I sprinkled some [VueJS](https://vuejs.org/) and jQuery on top of everything, mainly the forms, which works nicely.
 But before I do more JavaScript development I first have to learn how to test that stuff.
-Developing the backend following the [TDD](https://en.wikipedia.org/wiki/Test-driven_development) methodology and then testing all the frontend functions manually in the browser feels very wrong.
+Developing the backend following the <abbr title="Test-Driven Development">TDD</abbr> methodology and then testing all the frontend functions manually in the browser feels very wrong.

 I also set up and maintained our continuous delivery pipeline using GitHub, CircleCI and [PythonAnywhere](https://www.pythonanywhere.com/).